clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 > * It can provide updates to any OS X version, whereas Apple’s Mac OS X server can only provide updates (not strictly true, but not easily!) to its current version or below e.g. your OS X 10.6 server can only provide to OS X 10.6 or below – it can’t cater for your OS X 10.7 or OS X 10.8 clients.
 Reposado doesn’t have this pitfall, it caters for all!
 >   -- [Jerome](http://jerome.co.za/reposado-a-custom-apple-software-update-server/)

+Plus, with reposado you can create multiple releases aka Production and Testing catalogs.

-And [Margarita](https://github.com/jessepeterson/margarita) is an add-on to reposado that gives you a web GUI!
+[Margarita](https://github.com/jessepeterson/margarita) is an add-on to reposado that gives you a web GUI!

 >Margarita is a web interface to reposado the Apple Software Update replication and catalog management tool.
 While the reposado command line administration tools work great for folks who are comfortable in that environment something a little more accesible might be desired.
 >